 How long does the battery last?

-It has a Lithium Ion battery which lasts around 6 hours.
-Because we use it so much, we just always have it plugged into a dedicated USB port.
+It has a lithium ion battery which lasts around 6 hours.
+Because we use it so much, we just always have it plugged into a dedicated USB port of our campervan electrics.
 But if we want to, we can simply unplug the mobile wifi router from the external aerial and USB port and take it out with us.

 How easy is it to set up?